when to pull brisket off smoker

 By looking at the appearance

-If you want to know if a brisket has been smoked completely or not, then you should probably start by examining its color first.
+whether you want to tell whether a brisket has been thoroughly smoked or not, you should generally start by looking at its color.

-It has been traditionally used for centuries, even before the invention of temperature.
-A finely smoked brisket will have a unique appearance.
+It has been used for ages, far before the development of temperature.
+A well-smoked brisket will have a distinct look.

-The color of the brisket should have darkened a little bit to assume that the brisket has been exposed to smoke for enough time.
+The color of the brisket should have darkened somewhat to indicate that it has been exposed to smoke for an adequate amount of time.

-You should not worry about the other factors at this point because we are going to examine all of them one by one.
+You need not be concerned about the other aspects at this time since we will go through them one by one.

-Furthermore, if you are smoking the brisket, then you should also consider checking the smoke ring to see if it is smoked completely or not.
+Furthermore, if you are smoking the brisket, you should examine the smoke ring to determine whether it is thoroughly smoked or not.

-If it has a smoke ring, then it is done smoking.
-But if it doesn’t have one, it doesn’t mean that it isn’t cooked yet.
+If it has a smoke ring, it is no longer smoking.
+But just because it doesn’t have one doesn’t mean it isn’t cooked yet.

 By meat juices